abhisharma-hub/abhisharma-hub/README.md

 ---

 ## Projects
 I am uploading my work regularly.
-From small beginner programs to bigger projects later in my course
+From small beginner programs to bigger projects later in my journey.

 ## Goal
 To become a Data Analyst and use data to solve real-world problems.